CableDorado2/Ikemen-Plus-Ultra/README.md

 - Radmin VPN (For Online Netplay): https://www.radmin-vpn.com/

 ## Engine Manual
-Still under development.
+S-SIZE is the core used.
+It documentation, is still under development...
+- But at the moments, to understand or modify the scripts, you will need knowledge of the LUA programming language.
+There you have an official Lua Manual: https://www.lua.org/manual/5.2/
-- But at the moments, you can use (for create characters and stages) the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html
+- Also (for create characters and stages), there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7